tcarlander/django-crowd-sso/README.rst

 **Version 0.56**

-Add users "Pulled" from crowd to the group defined in crowd_group, default "CrowdUser" New setting
+Add users "Pulled" from crowd to the group defined in crowd\_group, default "CrowdUser" New setting 'disallowed\_creation\_domains':
-'blocked_creation_domains': ['@wfp.org']                # Domains not allowed to be created in the local db
+['@wfp.org'] # Domains not allowed to be created in the local db

 **New For version 0.52**

-Added disalowed emails to the import first version hardcoded @wfp.org, will be a setting in future
+Added disallowed emails to the import first version hardcoded
+@example.org, will be a setting in future

-any email with @wfp.org but not in crowd will be in the dissalowed list
+any email with @wfp.org but not in crowd will be in the disallowed list

 example of use